-- Your native language is English. - You have completed all secondary or postsecondary education in the United States, Canada, or other another English-speaking country. - Attended a U.S. educational institution for 1 year or more and earned a degree (not a certificate) with a 3.0 Cumulative Grade Point Average (CGPA) or higher. - Attended an institution in a country where the native language is English for 1 year or more and earned a degree (not a certificate) with a 3.0 cumulative GPA or higher. - Attended an institution for a year or more and earned a degree (not a certificate) with a 3.0 cumulative GPA or higher where the official language of the institution was English for all coursework. - Attended and successfully completed a Sofia-approved Intensive English Program in the U.S. (Please contact the Office of Admissions for an approved list of English programs. - Have taken a different English proficiency exam and achieved an equivalent score that meets Sofia's requirement.
+- Your native language is English. - You have completed all secondary or postsecondary education in the United States, Canada, or other another English-speaking country. - Attended a U.S. educational institution for 1 year or more and earned a degree (not a certificate) with a 3.0 Cumulative Grade Point Average (CGPA) or higher. - Attended an institution in a country where the native language is English for 1 year or more andearned a degree (not a certificate) with a 3.0 cumulative GPA or higher. - Attended an institution for a year or more and earned a degree (not a certificate) with a 3.0cumulative GPA or higher where the official language of the institution was English for all coursework. - Attended and successfully completed a Sofiaapproved Intensive English Program in the U.S. (Please contact the Office of Admissions for an approved list of English programs. - Have taken a different English proficiency exam and achieved an equivalent score that meetsSofia's requirement.
 Please send your official valid English score to the Office of Admissions.
+All official reports must be sent directly from the test center (not from the student).

-To prove that ALL courses taught in English, students may provide one of the following:
+\To prove that ALL courses were taught in English, students may provide one of the following:

-- Verbiage in the official transcript verifying the program was taught in English. - Verbiage in the transcript evaluation verifying the program was taught in English. - Published information about the program on the school website students need to provide it.

-• Verification by the Registrar's Office - an email must be directly sent by the school to Sofia Admissions.
+- Verbiage in the official transcript verifying the program was taught in English. - Verbiage in the transcript evaluation verifying the program was taught in English. - Published information about the program on the school website - students need to provide it. - Verification by the Registrar's Office an email must be directly sent by the school to Sofia Admissions.

-English scores cannot be older than 2 years at the time that is submitted to Sofia University
+\English scores cannot be older than two years at the time they are submitted to Sofia University